 Justin Bieber Gets Close To Mystery Brunette During Wild Night Singing At Club — Pics

-Justin Bieber had a blast at West Hollywood’s Peppermint Club on Aug.
-28 while celebrating pal Kyle Massey’s birthday with a big bash.
-He was spotted cozying up to a hot mystery girl and we’ve got the details on who she is.
+Justin Bieber had a blast celebrating pal Kyle Massey’s birthday at West Hollywood’s Peppermint Club on Aug.
+28. He was seen cozying up to a hot mystery girl and we’ve got the details on who she is.

 Party time!
 Justin Bieber, 23, has been loving the sweet freedom in his life now that he’s not touring anymore, and hit up the Peppermint Club in West Hollywood for pal Kyle Massey‘s 26th birthday bash on Aug.
 28. He was also by the side of a gorgeous mystery brunette that he was photographed sitting at candlelit a table with, while she smiled and showed him something on her phone.
 The beauty also popped up in a photobomb next to his shoulder while he was making goofy faces in a pic with Kyle and another friend.
 It turns out she isn’t his new love interest, as the lucky lady is Madison Beer, 18, the singer who Justin has played mentor to since 2012.
 She’s practically a little sister to him.